Waimea-Krclark/200dtd-lesson-planner-project/docs/0-requirements.md

 ## End-User

-End user implications are that the outcome suits the needs of the End-User and satisfies the their requirements of the outcome.
+End user implications are that the outcome suits the needs of the End-User and satisfies their requirements of the outcome.

 ### Relevance to the System